processone/docs.ejabberd.im/content/admin/configuration.md

-The second group of parameters consists of the following `mod_vcard_ldap`-specific options:
+The second group of parameters consists of the following `mod_vcard`-specific options:

 **`host: HostName`**:   This option defines the Jabber ID of the service.
 If the `host`
 	option is not specified, the Jabber ID will be the hostname of the